knative/serving/docs/telemetry.md

 ### Accessing per request traces

-To create a new index pattern that will store per request traces captured by Zipkin:
+Before you can view per request metrics, you'll need to create a new index pattern that will store per request traces captured by Zipkin:

-1. To start the Kibana UI serving on local port 8001, enter the following command:
+1. Start the Kibana UI serving on local port 8001 by entering the following command:

 	```shell
 	kubectl proxy